peterjc/thapbi-pict/docs/examples/synthetic_mycobiome/abundance.rst

 and primer matching we could expect over 650,000 reads per m6 sample, giving a threshold over 650 reads.

-So, with this coverage the default fractional abundance threshold of 0.1% makes the default absolute abundance threshold of 100 redundant.
+So, with this coverage the default fractional abundance threshold of 0.1% (i.e. ``-f 0.001``) makes the default absolute abundance threshold of 100 (i.e. ``-a 100``) redundant.
 However, on this dataset our defaults are quite cautious, and control samples can help set thresholds objectively.

 In this dataset there is a single synthetic control for m6 sequencing run, library ``SynMock`` aka ``SRR7109420``.
-We can tell THAPBI PICT at the command line to use this to set the fractional abundance threshold via ``-y`` or ``--synctrls``, or set the absolute abundance threshold via ``-n`` or ``--negctrls`` (with a list of control file names).
+We can tell THAPBI PICT at the command line to use this to set the fractional abundance threshold via ``-y`` or ``--synctrls``, and/or set the absolute abundance threshold via ``-n`` or ``--negctrls`` (with a list of control file names).
 It turns out however that with the default thresholds the control is clean (no unwanted non-synthetic ITS2 reads).